Procedures for Handling Complaints

 - how confidentiality is handled

-- your right to file a criminal complaint
+- the right to file a criminal complaint

 - available support resources, both on and off campus

-Regardless of whether an alleged victim of sexual discrimination ultimately files a complaint, if the campus knows or has reason to know about possible sexual discrimination, harassment or violence, it must review the matter to determine if an investigation is warranted.
-The campus must then take appropriate steps to eliminate any sex discrimination/harassment, prevent its recurrence, and remedy its effects.
+Regardless of whether a victim of sexual discrimination ultimately files a complaint, if the campus knows or has reason to know, about possible sexual discrimination or sexual violence, the university must review the matter to determine if an investigation is warranted.
+The university must take appropriate steps to eliminate any sex discrimination/harassment, prevent its recurrence, and remedy its effects.

 Safety of the Campus Community is Primary